RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 It is important to memorise all the common trading jargon, as it will all become useful and hopefully familiar as you study.

 ## Arbitrage
-A method of making profit using the price difference between exchanges
+A method of making profit using the price difference between exchanges.
+This price difference, often referred to as a "price discrepancy" or "[[Chapter one - BulletProof Your Trading#Spread|spread]]," is what allows you to make a profit
 ## Accumulation
-The process by which one builds a position in an asset
+The process by which one builds a position in an asset or a phase in the market where there is an increase in buying activity.
 ## Altcoin
 All coins except Bitcoin
 ## Ask/Bid